20 Different Types of Metals

 Nickel

-Not possible to remove the adverb.
 It is silver-white in hue, with a gleaming finish and a golden tinge.
 People consider nickel to be helpful due to its malleable and corrosion-resistant characteristics.
-Miners extract nickel from two types of ores: magmatic sulfides and laterites.
+Nickel is primarily extracted from two types of deposits: magmatic sulfides and laterites.

 Nickel can mix with steel, iron, copper, chromium, aluminum, lead, cobalt, silver, gold, and more.
 This helps create stainless steel, cast iron, and other alloys.